Here’s everything you need to know about overactive pelvic floor muscles including some simple exercises you can do at home.

 What Causes an Overactive Pelvic Floor Muscle

 There’s no single defining factor that’s responsible for bringing about the condition.
 Nonetheless, there are certain activities that can cause these muscles to tighten up.
-For instance, if you spend extended periods keeping your core muscles engaged without giving them adequate time to relax, there’s a good chance you might develop an overactive pelvic floor muscle.
+For instance, if you spend extended periods keeping your inner core muscles engaged without giving them adequate time to relax, there’s a good chance you might develop an overactive pelvic floor muscle.

 The same thing applies to individuals that have a history of holding back the urge to urinate or have a bowel movement for long periods.
 The pelvic floor muscles end up remaining “activated” for too long, causing tension to develop.
 Do you often feel uneasy using public toilets, often opting to “hold” for hours until you get home?
 If you answered yes, that might be a contributory factor to developing an overactive pelvic floor.
+This stress can lead to significant dysfunction.

 Effects of an Overactive Pelvic Floor